![]() |

 |

-**SOLD**Cobalt blue is a hard-to-find color in EAPG.
-This Roman Rosette pattern mug which probably originally held Packers Goods is a Bryce product & also pictured in Walt Adams' mug book
+These Roman Rosette pattern mugs which probably originally held Packers Goods are a Bryce product & also pictured in Walt Adams' mug book #513.
+They are the same size, 3 3/8" tall, despite the difference in photos.

 King's Crown pattern